centreon/centreon-documentation/en/service-mapping/ba-management.md

 <!-- Impact -->

-This mode is complex to use but may help you model heighly severity-related concepts.
+> This mode is complex to use but may help you model heighly severity-related concepts.

-When you use the mode impact, the business activity has a "Health" between 100% and 0%.
+When you use the impact mode, the business activity has a "Health" between 100% and 0%.
 When you attach indicators to it, you have to define the impact (in %) of each status for each indicator.
 When this indicators switch to these status (unknwon, critical etc..)
 Then the calculation is simple: BA Health = 100% - Current impacts.